qhuynh1126/my-app/README.md

 - https://github.com/react-component/pagination

-This tool provide for you a ready to use component to draw a pagination tool to use to navigation from page to page, go "next" and "previous"
+This tool provide a ready to use component to draw a pagination tool to use to navigation from page to page, go "next" and "previous"

 ##### what can be worked on